Certified Human Trajectory Prediction: Experiments

 \textbf{Datasets:} ETH~\cite{pellegrini2010eth}, UCY~\cite{lerner2007ucy}, and WildTrack~\cite{chavdarova2018wildtrack} are well-established datasets containing annotations of human positions in crowded environments.
 We utilize the Trajnet++~\cite{kothari2021human} benchmark, which provides a fixed data split and unified pre-processing for these datasets.
-We used the common input and output length for this dataset with $T_{Obs}=9$ and $T_{Pred}=12$.
+We used the common input and output lengths of \(T_{\text{obs}}=9\) and \(T_{\text{pred}}=12\).